Hospital (1970 film)

-Synopsis
+Plot

 The film follows hospital staff and a variety patients in an episodic manner.
 The film is highly observational, using no voice-over narration or interviews.
-Names are not formally given, and the hospital is only mentioned once as "Metropolitan" by a doctor on a phone call.
+No names are formally given, and the hospital is only mentioned once as "Metropolitan" by a doctor on a phone call.
 The patients come from a variety of ethnic backgrounds and social classes, but most are poor and marginalized.
 Doctors, nurses, police officers, and social workers attempt to aid patients with medical care and social welfare.
 The staff's actions are often compassionate but limited by an overwhelmed public system.
-Among the patients are a man who fears he has cancer, a neglected toddler who fell out a window, an art student who ingested an unknown drug and is suffering a bad trip, a queer teenager trying to obtain welfare, and an elderly woman who has a pulmonary embolism and is in critical condition.
-A group of patients attending Catholic mass serves as the closing sequence.
+Among the patients are man who fears he has cancer, a neglected toddler who fell out a window, an art student who ingested an unknown drug and is suffering a bad trip, a gay, transsexual teenager trying to obtain welfare, and an elderly women who has a pulmonary embolism and is in critical condition.
+A group of patients attend a Catholic mass as the closing sequence.